Homas/ioc2rpz.gui/README.md

 ```
 where /home/ioc2rpz/cfg, /home/ioc2rpz/ssl, /home/ioc2rpz/db directories on a host system.

+## Docker Compose
+You can deploy ioc2rpz and ioc2rpz.gui using docker compose.
+The docker-compose.yml file can be found in [ioc2rpz.dc](https://github.com/Homas/ioc2rpz.dc) repository.

 ## ioc2rpz on AWS
 You can run ioc2rpz and ioc2rpz.gui on AWS.
 For relatively small deployments (several hundreds thousands indicators) even free tier is enough.
 The video below shows how to setup ioc2rpz and ioc2rpz.gui on AWS using ECS.